-At Upton Hall we are keen to hear from talented graduates, especially former pupils who are thinking of a career in teaching.
+At Upton Hall we are keen to hear from talented graduates who are thinking of a career in teaching.
 If you're looking for school-led training, School Direct is the option for you.
-You're not thrown in at the deep end, and you'll be part of a team from day one.
+You're not thrown in at the deep end, and you'll be part of an outstanding team from day one.

-You can train in one of the best schools in the country partnered with a top university for a School Direct place.
-Programmes generally last for one year and financial support is available throughout your training.
-Successful completion of the programme will lead to the award of qualified teacher status (QTS), and many courses also award a postgraduate certificate in education (PGCE) or masters-level credits on completion.
+You can train in one of the best schools in the country partnered with Liverpool Hope University, recently recognised as one of the top universities in the UK for teaching excellence and the student experience.
+The training programme lasts for one year and for some subjects, financial support is available throughout your training.
+Successful completion of the programme will lead to the award of qualified teacher status (QTS), and a postgraduate certificate in education (PGCE) with masters-level credits on completion.

-To find out more about what’s on offer at Upton Hall contact the Deputy Head, Mr M Quinn through email at email@example.com
+To find out more about what’s on offer at Upton Hall contact the Deputy Head, Mr Paul McAleese through email at firstname.lastname@example.org.

 To learn more about the school-led routes into teaching, visit the UCAS Teacher Training website